 Board of Directors

-Since providing seed capital for North Chicago Community Partners (NCCP) in 2008, the Gorter Family Foundation has remained one of NCCP’s primary funders and members of the Gorter family still serve on the Board of Directors, acting as thought partners to NCCP leadership on matters both financial and strategic.
+Since providing seed capital for North Chicago Community Partners (NCCP) in 2008, the Gorter Family Foundation has remained one of NCCP’s primary funders.
+Members of the Gorter family continue to serve on the Board of Directors, acting as thought partners to NCCP leadership in both financeand strategy.

 After graduating from The Ethel Walker School, Audrey attended Vassar College and the University of Geneva.
 She has served on the board of Allendale School Shelter Club and the Lake Forest Country Day School.